 In today’s post: Print + color Halloween masks are an easy and inexpensive Halloween craft for kids – perfect for class parties!

-I originally shared these easy DIY Halloween masks a couple of years ago, and many of you let me know that you used them as an easy activity for your kids’ school Halloween parties.
-Since we are headed back into Halloween season I thought I’d republish so those of you that weren’t reading a few years ago could see them too.
+So many of you have let me know that you’ve used these DIY Halloween masks as an easy activity for your kids’ school Halloween parties.
+This craft works great for classroom parties because it’s super inexpensive, doesn’t take much prep work, and doesn’t create a giant mess!
 If you’re looking for another easy Halloween craft for kids, check out these printable Halloween origami bookmarks.

 Printable Halloween masks

-There are four Halloween mask designs which you can download.
-A pumpkin:
+There are four Halloween mask designs which you can download from the blue box below this photo.
+A pumpkin, a cat, a sugar skull, and a Frankenstein:

 VIDEO